radovskyb/not-a-rule-engine/README.md

 ## What am I building?

-I'm not exactly sure yet, but it's definitely not a rule-engine.
+I'm not exactly sure yet, but it's definitely not a rule-engine, and I should probably try to work out what I'm actually trying to build before I continue.

 ## What's the goal?